OutSystems/docs-support/src/troubleshooting/application-runtime/data-loss-after-deployment.md

 ### Workaround 1

-Follow these steps to avoid data lose vy entities during deployment.
+Follow these steps to avoid data lose in entities during deployment.

 1. Rollback the application version in Production.
 This will cause the original Entity that contains the information to be marked as active again and the data to be displayed again in the application.